-Benchmark Environmental Engineering can test your air quality for the presence of VOC’s.
-We can perform state-of-the-art testing in the San Jose area (and nationwide) to ensure that you, your loved ones or your employees are breathing air that is free of harmful contaminates.
+Benchmark Environmental Engineering can test your air quality for the presence of Volatile Organic Compounds (VOC’s).
+We can perform state-of-the-art testing in the San Jose area (and nationwide) to ensure that you, your loved ones or your employees are breathing air that is free of harmful contaminants.
 Don’t let your health be impacted by poor air quality and the presence of VOC’s in your home or office

 VOC’s, or volatile organic compounds, are chemicals that permeate the surrounding air from various sources, many of which are common household items.
 This particular group of chemicals into the air easily as breathable molecules that can then easily enter the body.